ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 After the
 [Cortina Activation](https://medium.com/avalancheavax/cortina-x-chain-linearization-a1d9305553f6),
-instead of sending a fee UTXO for each successful delegation period, fees are now batched during a node’s entire validation period and are distributed when it unstakes.
+instead of sending a fee UTXO for each successful delegation period, fees are now batched during a node’s entire validation period and are distributed when it is unstaked.